AzaharSK/NajrinPracticeaRepo/AzureCloud/Azure-CLI.md

 ## Interview Answer (Perfect)

-- I deployed the Spring Boot backend on Azure App Service instead of a Virtual Machine because App Service is a PaaS offering.
+- I had deployed the Spring Boot backend on Azure App Service instead of a Virtual Machine because App Service is a PaaS offering.
 Azure automatically manages runtime, scaling, SSL, monitoring and crash recovery.
 - This reduces operational overhead and supports CI/CD pipelines, whereas a VM would require manual server administration.

 ## Then When VM is Actually Used (Trick Question) ?